 The Building Administrator emphasis takes approximately 21 months, including the 9-month internship.
 Successful completion qualifies the graduate for recommendation to the State of Idaho for a Pre K-12 Principal endorsement on an Idaho Administrator Certificate.

 It is the student's responsibility to submit the appropriate paperwork and fees to the Idaho State Department of Education for obtaining certifications and endorsements in Idaho.
 Current forms and information are available from the ISDE website.
 Students should check the Internet and other sources for specific requirements for certification in other states.
-An optional class may be offered to help students who want to become principal certified in Oregon: EDUC7570 Oregon Law and Finance.
-See the course descriptions for more information.

 The program is in a fully online format.
 Courses in this program are fully online, but may have synchronous video class sessions.
 We encourage students to attend these sessions as they are available.
 Usually, archived sessions are available for review.